dingjiansw101/RoITransformer_DOTA/README.md

 	git submodule update
 	# if it's the first time to checkout, just use: git submodule update --init --recursive
 	```
-	3.3 Copy the c++ operators to MXNet source
+	3.3 Copy the c++ operators to MXNet source (Since there are custom c++ operators, We need to complie the MXNet source.)
 	```
 	cp fpn/operator_cxx/* mxnet/src/operator/contrib
 	```